BIONF/fDOG/README.md

 fdog.addTaxon -f newTaxon.fa -i tax_id [-o /output/directory] [-n abbr_tax_name] [-c] [-v protein_version] [-a]
 ```

 in which, the first 3 arguments are required including `newTaxon.fa` is the gene set that need to be added, `tax_id` is its NCBI taxonomy ID, `/output/directory` is where the sub-directories can be found (*genome_dir*, *blast_dir* and *weight_dir*).
 If not given, new taxon will be added into the same directory of pre-calculated data.
-Other arguments are optional, which are `-n` for specify your own taxon name (if not given, an abbriviate name will be suggested based on the NCBI taxon name of the input `tax_id`), `-c` for calculating the BLAST DB (only needed if you need to include your new taxon into the list of taxa for compilating the core set), `-v` for identifying the genome/proteome version (default will be 1), and `-a` for turning off the annotation step (*not recommended*).
+Other arguments are optional, which are `-n` for specify your own taxon name (if not given, an abbriviate name will be suggested based on the NCBI taxon name of the input `tax_id`), `-c` for calculating the BLAST DB (only needed if you need to include your new taxon into the list of taxa for compilating the core set), `-v` for identifying the genome/proteome version (default will be the current date <YYMMDD>), and `-a` for turning off the annotation step (*not recommended*).

 ## Adding a list of gene sets into fDOG
 For adding **more than one gene set**, please use the `fdog.addTaxa` script: